CCI-MOC/documentation/docs/source/MOC-VLAN-Distribution.md

+# MOC VLAN Distribution
 This document lays out how the VLANs are distributed between our various clusters.

 It also talks (briefly) about how the hardware, and the infrastructure services we are running.

 There are (or will be) environment specific documents describing the networking setup with VLAN, network and host information.

-# oVirt
+## oVirt
 We have a 3 node oVirt setup for hosting crucial services like DHCP, DNS, FreeIPA, Foreman etc.

 All these services are highly available VMs.

-## Configuration of oVirt nodes:
+### Configuration of oVirt nodes:

 | Name | RAM | Cores/threads | Storage |
 | ---- | --- | ------------- | ------- |